opsmatters/bitly-java-api/src/main/java/com/opsmatters/bitly/api/README.md

 * get(): returns the attributes of the current authenticated user.
 * update(object): updates the attributes of the current authenticated user.

+### Webhooks

+* get(webhookGuid): returns the attributes of the given webhook.
+* create(object): creates a new webhook.
+* update(webhookGuid, object): updates the attributes of the given webhook.
+* list(organizationGuid): returns the list of webhooks for the given organization.
+* delete(webhookGuid): deletes the given webhook.

 ### Branded Short Domains (BSDs)

 * list(): returns the list of BSDs.